Queensland University of Technology

 - Duration: 12 months

-Gain an in-depth understanding of health management and learn effective strategies for leading the delivery of health services.
+Develop a comprehensive understanding of health management and discover effective strategies for leading health service delivery.

 Course overview